joelburton/Homework/Homework03/README.md

 OH NO!!
 The CEO has JUST informed me last night that our accounting team was poached by Chad from Squysh.

-Fortunately, I was able to get some new dev hires through earlier today from a local bootcamp.
+Fortunately, I was able to get some new dev hires earlier today from a local bootcamp.
 They are even less experienced than you--but their rates are highly competitive (see attachment).